Part 2 of 2: Myths surrounding Jesus' birth,

 virginal conception.
 Matthew describes the annunciation of Mary's pregnancy only to

-Joseph, by means of an angel in a dream, but only after she has conceived (Matt.
+Joseph, by means of an angel in a dream, and only after she has conceived (Matt.
 1:18-21);

 whereas in Luke, the angel Gabriel explains it all to Mary, but not Joseph, before she has